 Step 4: Prep the Condiments

 I’m a naked kind of girl.
 As in I like to eat my oysters without any condiments at all.
 My parents like a little lemon on theirs, so that’s what we did.
 On occasion I enjoy drizzling a little bit of spicy and tart mignonette on top to liven them up.
+But seriously, try one without anything before you top them off.
+Do the right thing.

 Here are some tasty mignonette recipes to try out: